The 5 cocktails every gentleman should know how to make

 Method

-1. Place the sugar cube in a glass and wet with 2–3 dashes of Angostura bitters and a short splash of club soda
+1. Place the sugar cube in a glass and wet with 2–3 dashes of Angostura bitters and a short splash of soda water

 2. Crush the sugar with a wooden muddler and rotate the glass so that the sugar grains and bitters give it a lining